dracuxan/dracuxan/readme.md

 		},
 	}

 	me.message("Hi!
-Thx for stopping by, hope you find something interesting!")
+Thanks for stopping by, hope you find something interesting!")
 }
 ```